-Employee retention is a crucial concern for companies as they compete in the marketplace for high performing people.
+Employee retention is a crucial concern for companies as they compete in the marketplace for high-performing people.
 So how do you keep your employees engaged within your workforce?
-Adult development and creating a great work culture seems to be the answer.
+Adult development and creating a great work culture seem to be the answer.
 It encourages better productivity, higher employee morale and improved quality of work not to mention a reduction in turnover.
 By focusing on employee retention, organisations will retain talented and motivated employees who are focused on contributing to the organisation’s overall success.

 Employees leave for a variety of reasons such as ‘I don’t like my Manager, I am not being developed, Location does not suit me, my work environment is too negative’.
 Contrary to popular belief, compensation comes in at number 5.
 It takes objectivity from your management/HR resource to understand that poor people management is the major culprit in most turnover cases.

 So how do you keep employees happy within your company?
 Here are a few easy steps to get going…

 Retention starts right from the beginning, from the application process to screening applicants to choosing who to interview.
 It starts with identifying what aspects are most important from the onset.
 Progressive Companies put a huge emphasis on culture and principles/values/behaviours that exist within the Company and access whether or not potential employees can work best within their set-up and whether or not an employee will be motivated or thrive within their environment/culture.
 A CV should tell you what the person has done in the past but will not tell you how they will work out in the future, your behavioural interviewing skills should help here.

 How can you choose candidates that are more likely to stay?
 There are some key indicators right on their CV, begin by looking at why people left their previous jobs.

 Job hoppers may not be the right choice.
 While they might just be looking for the right place to settle, for a candidate who’s had 5 jobs in 5 years it is important to find out why they left each role in the past and from there you can decide whether or not they will be a fit for your organisation.